How to Use WhatsApp for Startup Marketing

 7. Use Status Updates Creatively

-8. Integrate WhatsApp in Your Website and Ads
+8. Integrate WhatsApp Into Your Website and Ads

 9. Measure and Optimize